Pictures of a Fleeting World |

 The themes and motives in your new installation almost seem like a recapitulation of earlier works.
 Is it also a kind of “key-work”, a tentative sum of your creative work?

 Yes, absolutely.
 This comes about because I like working with material that I used in a completely different way maybe twenty years ago.
-In a way this project, as far as memory and recollection is concerned, fulfils the function of a detailed work-up of my archive, through which I can free myself for new beginnings and ideas.
+In a way this project, as far as memory and recollection are concerned, fulfils the function of a detailed work-up of my archive, through which I can free myself for new beginnings and ideas.
 It’s also a cleansing process.
 At the moment I feel that my storage space is full.
 It’s time to work through it completely once more.

 In this archive you’re talking about, there is film you made yourself, but also found, borrowed and bought film.
 Did you build it up systematically?